 \subsection{Anti-peaking}

-The existence of peaking phenomenon in the operation of high gain observers is a well known issue that can deteriorate the control system performance especially at the beginning of the observation process.
-Although many methods can be used within the observer structure to address this issue (e.g. \cite{LowPower,SatCascade}), here a method is utilized that deals with the peaking by temporarily disabling the control action at the beginning of the control process (meaning the control signal is being calculated but not applied to the controlled plant), allowing the peaking to simply pass.
-Such approach has been successfully used in \cite{lakomy2021isat,lakomy2021tie}.
-The specific anti-peaking logic implemented in the ADRC function block affects the control signal in a following manner
+The existence of the peaking phenomenon in the operation of high-gain observers is a well-known issue that can reduce the control system performance, especially at the beginning of the observation process~\cite{KhalilPralyHigGain}.
+Although many methods can be used within the observer structure to address this issue (e.g. \cite{LowPower,SatCascade}), here, a method that deals with the peaking by temporarily disabling the control action at the beginning of the control process (i.e. the control signal is being calculated but not applied to the controlled plant), allows the peaking to simply pass.
+This approach was successfully used in \cite{lakomy2021isat,lakomy2021tie}.
+The specific anti-peaking logic implemented in the ADRC function block affects the control signal in the following manner:

-where $T_d>0$ is time that needs to pass before applying control signal, and $u^*(t)$ is the auxiliary variable representing the control signal after going through the saturation logic defined in~\eqref{eq:control_saturation}.
+where $T_d>0$ is the time that must pass before applying the control signal, and $u^*(t)$ is the auxiliary variable that represents the control signal after passing the saturation logic defined in~\eqref{eq:control_saturation}.

-\begin{remark} Here, similarly to Remark~\eqref{rem:saturation} discussing the control signal saturation, the use of anti-peaking mechanism~\eqref{eq:antipeakfcn} in the considered ADRC algorithm makes it inconsistent with Lemmas~\ref{lem:1} and~\ref{lem:2} (both derived for the case without anti-peaking).
-The theoretical ramifications of this has been studied before, for example in~\cite{SatCascade,LowPower}, and it was shown that, under certain conditions, relatively easy to satisfy in practice, the stability of the system can be retained. \end{remark}
+\begin{remark} Here, similar to Remark~\eqref{rem:saturation}, which discusses the control signal saturation, the use of the anti-peaking mechanism~\eqref{eq:antipeakfcn} in the considered ADRC algorithm is inconsistent with Lemmas~\ref{lem:1} and~\ref{lem:2} (both derived for the case without anti-peaking).
+The theoretical ramifications of this have been studied before, for example, in~\cite{SatCascade,LowPower}, where it was shown that under certain conditions, which are relatively easy to satisfy in practice, the stability of the system can be retained. \end{remark}